 I still have that notebook, Mighty Mouse is on the tattered cover, and every time I look at it I think of that young man and wonder how he is doing.

 In Portugal and later on as I travel to Croatia, I find my brain a whirl of languages.
-I know non-English word for something but is it a Portuguese word?
+I know a non-English word for something but is it a Portuguese word?
 A Spanish word?
 A French word?
 Italian?
 Russian?
 Something else?

 I traveled to Brazil fifteen years ago, but I quickly realized that Brazilian Portuguese sounds nothing like the Portuguese I heard in Portugal; to my ear it sounded more like Russian.
 Not offended when I shared my observation, a woman working at my hotel in Lisbon explained, “Yes, yes, that’s because we eat our words here.”